Force over Distance: Chapter 16

 “What?”

-“Oh my god,” Eli whispered.
+“Oh my god,” Eli said.

 “Eli,” Young growled.

 “Sorry.
 I take back what I said earlier.
 This is a short program, but not a simple one.
-And—” he looked up at Young, his expression uneasy.
-“It's not in any programming language I've ever seen.”
+And—” he looked up at Young, his expression uneasy, “it’s not in any programming language I've ever seen.”

 Young shrugged.